 - A brief (100-250 words) description of how you plan to change an existing course or develop a new one that will incorporate sustainability

-Applications close Jan.
+Applications for 2021-22 Fellowships closed Jan.
 31, 2021.
-Participants are selected to ensure a broad range of fields and backgrounds for the 2021 Cohort.
+Participants were selected to ensure a broad range of fields and backgrounds for the Cohort.